 Some nights when I'm just drfiting off, I find myself back at 10-02 Fifth Street, in the tiny two-family house where I grew up in Fair Lawn, New Jersey.
 My maternal grandparents share the upstairs apartment with my grandmother's mother and father.
 My parents, big brother and I occupy the flat below.
-When my anterior prefrontal cortex is firing on all eight cylinders, I can actually smell Grandma Sadie's sweet-and-sour cabbage soup.
+When my anterior prefrontal cortex is firing on all eight cylinders, I can actually smell Grandma Sadie's sweet-and-sour cabbage soup in my sleep.

 Sadie Popkins dedicated her life to satisfying the physical and emotional needs of four endlessly needy generations.
 Her matriarchal mandate ranged from arbitrating the nightly pinochle game that always ended with cards and curses flying through the air, to ensuring that Singer the Seltzer Man’s weekly deliveries of the life-sustaining elixir flowed copiously and without interruption.

 But her deepest devotion was to her two corpulent grandsons, Michael and Henry.
 And to ensuring that in this safe, post-World War II, pre-Korea world, we would not have to wait till we were forty to have our first heart attacks.